Danilo Alvim: International career

 He played 25 games with 2 goals between 1945 and 1953, winning the 1949 Copa América.
 He was a starter for the famous 1950 World Cup team, unjustly remembered for losing the last game to Uruguay, despite being one of Brazil's best ever squads.
 Brazil only needed to draw Uruguay to win the 1950 FIFA World Cup at the Maracanã stadium.
 Uruguay came from a goal down to win the match 2-1.
 This defeat is remembered today as the Maracanaço.
-It is considered one of two Brazil's worst disasters in history, next to fatal accident of Ayrton Senna in the 1994 San Marino Grand Prix.
+It is considered one of two Brazilian sport's worst disasters in history, next to fatal accident of Ayrton Senna in the 1994 San Marino Grand Prix.

 Danilo is, till today, considered one of Brazil's most complete centre-halves and, by some, a top 10 among Brazil's craques.
 Just as Ademir, Zizinho, Jair and others on the 1950 team, he would likely be regarded even more highly if it were not for that one day in the Maracanã stadium.